product design

 Role and approach

-Leads redesign of subscription maintenance flows under Salesforce platform constraints, bridging gaps between design system and engineering limitations.
-Streamlines user journeys, reduces visual clutter, and optimizes flows for task completion.
+When my role concluded, I was leading the redesign of subscription maintenance flows under Salesforce platform constraints, bridging gaps between design system and engineering limitations.
+I clarified user journeys, reduced visual clutter, and optimized flows for purchase completion.

 1